phanerka/link-stash/Lediting/How to-/create custom palette.md

 There are 3 ways:
 - via Palette Creator mod
 The workshop version is broken.
 I sorta.... "fixed" it. partially.
 Couldn't bother to fix better.
 Here.
-- by combining existing palette and fade palette in DevTools ( #regionKit required)
+- by combining existing palette and fade palette in main Dev Tool interface ( #regionKit required)
 - manually

 i should also make some templatte palette probs (typo intended)